engage-so/engage-so.github.io/_docs/api/lists.md

 GET /lists
 ```

-Parameters
-This endpoint supported the following queries
+Parameters:

-- `limit `- Optional.
-Number of lists to return.
+- `limit` - Optional.
+Number of Lists to return.
 Defaults to 10.
 Maximum of 30.
 - `next_cursor` - Optional.
 Pagination cursor for next dataset page.
 - `previous_cursor` - Optional.
 Pagination cursor for previous dataset page.

 NB: See [pagination](/docs/api/#pagination) for more.

-Example response payload
+Example response payload:

 ```json
 {